 What do you say about crawling through the narrow tunnels on your belly with a helmet on your head and a lamp in your hand?

-Yep, such expeditions are possible in Slovenia and if that’s not adventurous, I don’t know what is.
+Yep, such caving expeditions are possible near Bovec, and if that’s not adventurous, I don’t know what is.

 Oh, wait – I DO know.